 I’ve received many questions about dual-band vs. tri-band Wi-Fi routers lately, especially since the reviews of the Netgear RAX200 / RAX120, and Asus GT-AX11000 / RT-AX88U.
 Questions along the lines of “which to get if money is not an issue?”

-So, I’ll explain the differences between them in this post.
-But if you’re in a hurry, here’s the gist: It doesn’t hurt to go with a tri-band router, and in some rare cases, you can even say you need one.
-Most of the time, though, investing in tri-band is as good as flushing some cash down the drain.
+So, I’ll explain the differences between them, as standalone routers, in this post.
+But if you’re in a hurry, here’s the gist: It doesn’t hurt to go with a tri-band router, and in some cases, you can even say you need one.
+But most of the time, investing in tri-band is unlikely money well-spent.

 OK, let’s start with dual-band.